cozygene/refactor/README.md

 ##### Selecting k (the number of assumed cell types)

 The estimate_k.py script (under the 'python' folder) computes a score for each of the first several eigenvalues of the covariance matrix of the input data.
 The score of the i-th eigenvalue is defined to be -log of the ratio between the i-th eigenvalue to the (i-1)-th eigenvalue, thus a high score of a specific eigenvalue suggests its eigenvector as a substantial variance component in the data (compared with the previous one).
-The ratio between adjacent eigenvalues, as well as other test statistics of the eigenvalues, is desribed by [Peres-Neto et al. (2005)](http://labs.eeb.utoronto.ca/jackson/computational%20statistics%20and%20data%20analysis.pdf) as a method for determining the number of non-trivial axes of variance in data.
+The ratio between adjacent eigenvalues, as well as other test statistics of the eigenvalues, is desribed by <a href="http://labs.eeb.utoronto.ca/jackson/computational%20statistics%20and%20data%20analysis.pdf" target="_blank">Peres-Neto et al.</a> as a method for determining the number of non-trivial axes of variance in data.

 For plotting the scores of the first several eigenvalues (starting from the second eigenvalue), run:
 ```